-12 Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting Sexual Harassment as defined above, and the date and location of the alleged incident, if known.
+11 Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting Sexual Harassment as defined above, and the date and location of the alleged incident, if known.

-Such a dismissal does not preclude the School from taking action under a separate provision of its Code of Conduct, including but not limited to its Sex Discrimination and Sexual Misconduct Policies.
+Such a dismissal does not preclude the School from taking action under a separate provision of its Code of Conduct or other policies, including but not limited to its Sex Discrimination and Non-Title IX Sexual Harassment Policy or Non-Discrimination and Non-Harassment Policy.